anelson/linux_devbox/README.md

 Cookbook for setting up a Linux development box.

-Right now this assumes an arch linux system but my tastes change frequently.
+This branch is for Fedora Workstation (version 31 at the time of this writing).

 # Prerequisites

-Arch should be installed, and basics like disk encryption, boot loaders, network configs should be done.
+Fedora should be installed with the normal install process, and basics like disk encryption, boot loaders, network configs should be done.
 A non-privileged user should be created with sudo privileges, and the running of the Ansible playbooks should be done by that user.
+The initial setup flow that creates the first user automatically enables sudo so this should be easy.

+After initial setup you're in GNOME.
+Open a terminal and:

+    sudo dnf upgrade
+    sudo dnf install ansible

 Some reminders about the setup process: